sherifcodeur/Galo-CLI/README.md

 #### mongoose

-* for pure api project a CRUD:
+* for pure api project a CRUD: - optional: pagination

+* for rendering with ejs - optional: pagination

+#### sequelize

+* for pure api project : CRUD - optional: pagination

-* for rendering with ejs
+* for rendering with ejs - optional: pagination